Zimbra-Community/account-history/README.md

     zmprov mcf +zimbraMailTrustedIP <proxy ip here>
     zmprov mcf +zimbraMailTrustedIP <more proxy here>

+### GeoIP database
+The GeoIP database has A LOT of rate limiting nowadays, so check if yours was initialized by running:

+    /usr/local/sbin/geoip2-zimbra-update.sh

 ### Configuring preferences
 Support a semi-colon separated list of log files, only the audit.og log4j format is supported.